ArshA-IT/-IT240826_C04_Exam./Question 1 (C) troubleshooting a list of very common Excel mistakes.md

 Mixing data types in a single column is a recipe for disaster.
 For example, if you have a column that contains both text and numbers, Excel may not be able to perform calculations accurately.

 **URL**(https://www.excel-university.com/vlookup-hack-6-different-data-types/)

+**commit**:These sites are best to solve the problem with troubleshooting in excel mistakes.Encountering errors in Excel is common, but they don't have to disrupt your workflow or waste time.
+By familiarizing yourself with common Excel errors and their solutions, you can quickly identify and resolve issues, ensuring a smooth workflow